Student Publications & Awards

 Recent Student & Faculty Collaboration

-Chagai Weiss co-authored "Abstraction and Detail in Experimental Design" with Ryan Brutger (UC-Berkley), Joshua D. Kertzer (Harvard), Jonathan Renshon (UW-Madison), and Dustin Tingley (Harvard).
+Weiss co-authored "Abstraction and Detail in Experimental Design" with Ryan Brutger (UC-Berkley), Joshua D. Kertzer (Harvard), Jonathan Renshon (UW-Madison), and Dustin Tingley (Harvard).

-PhD Candidate Rochelle Snyder Publishes Paper with Professor Barry Burden in the American Politics Research Journal
+Ph.D.
+Candidate Rochelle Snyder publishes paper with Professor Barry Burden in the American Politics Research Journal

 Rochelle Snyder co-authored “Explaining Uncontested Seats in Congress and State" with Professor Barry Burden.